-The presently outstanding tax-supported debt of the City are rated "AA" by S&P and "Aa2" by Moody's, without regard to credit enhancement.
-Application has been made to S&P and Moody's for contract ratings on the Certificates.
+The Certificates and the presently outstanding tax-supported debt of the City are rated "AA" by S&P and "Aa2" by Moody's, without regard to credit enhancement.
 An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
 The ratings reflect only the respective view of such organizations and the City makes no representation as to the appropriateness of the ratings.
 There is no assurance that such ratings will continue for any given period of time or that it will not be revised downward or withdrawn entirely by either or both of such rating companies, if in the judgment of either or both companies, circumstances so warrant.
 Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price or marketability of the Certificates.